 Mr Andrew Leake

-Mr Leake is a senior business leader with extensive experience in business consulting, corporate finance, publishing and education.
-He is a director of Governance Institute of Australia and Wenona Foundation Limited.
-Mr Leake has an executive role in the leadership team of Wenona School, a leading Sydney school for girls.
+Mr Leake is a senior business leader with extensive governance and management experience in education, publishing, business consulting and corporate finance.
+He is the Deputy Board Chair of Governance Institute of Australia and a Board member of Wenona Foundation Limited.
+Mr Leake’s executive role is Chief Operating Officer of Wenona School, a leading Sydney independent school.

 Mr Warwick Hemsley

-Warwick Hemsley served as CEO of Peet Limited for 17 years and was a Director of the company from 1985 to 2011.
-He is Chairman of QWest Paterson Valuers & Property Consultants.
+Mr Hemsley served as Managing Director of Peet Limited for 17 years and was a Director of the company from 1985 to 2011.
+He is Chairman of Hemsley Paterson Valuers and Property Consultants.
 After graduating from the University of Western Australia with a Bachelor of Commerce, he commenced his professional career with Coopers & Lybrand (now PricewaterhouseCoopers) and subsequently moved into the property development industry and gained his formal property qualifications.

 Associate Professor Jane Munro